 One hundred yards from the intersection of Whitmore Avenue and Highway 80 on the island of O’ahu lie a group of rocks known as the Kukaniloko Birthing Stones.
-This site has witnessed Hawai’i’s royal births and powerful struggles for centuries, and which may have also served a secret astronomical function.
+This site has witnessed Hawai’i’s royal births and powerful struggles for centuries, and which may have also served an astronomical function.

 Located near the geographic center of O’ahu, the Kukaniloko birthing stones were placed in a spot where the ancient islanders believed the life force of the land was strong.
 The English translation of Kukaniloko roughly means “to anchor the cry from within.”

 When a new chief was to be born, the mother would be brought to the rocks and, under the watch of anywhere from 36 to 48 chiefs, the birth would take place.
 Most of the leaders were there to observe the births for the oral historical record, but a small number may have assisted with the birth.
 When the birthing was complete, the child would be swept away, not to be seen by the mother until they had reached maturity.
 This was practiced to reduce the chance of murder from rival chiefs.

 The important spot was also home to a number of battles between tribes that would decide the fates of their entire communities.
 Children born at Kukaniloko would learn leadership and the traditions of their ancestors at the sacred site and its surrounding lands.